 Hidalgo County is served by the Texas Homeless Network's (THN) Balance of State (BoS) for Continuum of Care (CoC) services.
 THN has a subcommittee designed to review CoC activities for the areas served under the BoS.
-Annually, the City participates in the Point-in-Time study which is coordinated by the THN.
+Annually, the City participates in the Point-in-Time study which is coordinated by the THN (although the most recent event was cancelled due to pandemic concerns).
 THN's statistical analysis of the PIT project results are one method of coordination and project implementation aimed at addressing the needs of homeless persons.